Femoral Anteversion in Children

 The twisting in of the thighbone usually gets better with time.
 Many cases correct themselves as the child grows.
 Your child will likely walk normally by age 8 to 10.

-It is important to know that femoral anteversion usually does not lead to arthritis or any other future health problems.
+It is important to know that femoral anteversion usually does not lead to arthritis.
+However, it can be associated with knee pain.

 Key points about femoral anteversion in children